-Menards, a regional home improvement store, is also requiring shoppers to wear face masks.
-Walmart and Target have both taken steps to ensure associates have masks, but while they encourage shoppers to wear them they do not yet require it.
+Menards, a regional home improvement store, is also requiring shoppers to wear reusable cloth face masks or something comparable.
+Walmart and Target have both taken steps to ensure associates have them, but while they encourage shoppers to wear them they do not yet require it.

-Airlines are beginning to set rules around face masks for their customers as well.
-JetBlue announced it would be requiring all passengers to wear face masks starting today, Monday, May 4.
-Frontier also said it will start requiring passengers to wear masks starting May 8.
+Airlines are beginning to set rules around CDC-recommended face masks for their customers as well.
+JetBlue announced it would be requiring all passengers to wear face masks starting Monday, May 4.
+Frontier said it will start requiring passengers to wear masks starting May 8.

 Even in states like Maryland and Hawaii and cities such as Austin, Texas, where governments require people to wear masks while shopping, it's often up to individual retailers to determine how they will enforce those rules.